basarat/typescript-book/docs/promise.md

 This is because our `loadJSON` function wrongfully wrapped the callback in a `try` block.
 There is a simple lesson to remember here.

-> Simple lesson: Contain all you sync code in a try catch, except when you call the callback.
+> Simple lesson: Contain all your sync code in a try catch, except when you call the callback.

 Following this simple lesson we have a fully functional async version of `loadJSON` as shown below: